Show off the best of summer fruit with these 9 simple, homey desserts

 Blueberry-Ginger Mini Clafoutis.
 Ellie Krieger offers these charming, petite sweets made with whole grains and crystallized ginger for extra zing.
 If you want something bigger, she also has a Honey Whole-Wheat Clafoutis With Raspberries.

 Blueberry Cornmeal Cake.
-Readers like to rave about this oldie but a goodie from our deeper archives.
+Readers like to rave about this oldie but goody from our deeper archives.
 It’s baked in a cast-iron skillet and takes well to your choice of berry.

 [7 sweet treats that taste better in a cast-iron skillet]